Ease Of Use

 Customization For Your Lexicon

 In both the premium and free versions of Grammarly, varying levels of customization are available.
 Grammarly allows you to select a preferred language.
 It also lets you decide which sites to use Grammarly on and add new words to the dictionary.
-Adding words to the dictionary is great if you frequently use slang, brand names, or abbreviations.
+The addition of word choice to the dictionary is great if you frequently use slang, brand names, or abbreviations.
 This can be helpful especially for people in the marketing field.
 This will help you save time from correcting mistakes whenever these “incorrect” words appear.

 Simplicity For Users

 This software is fairly easy to use no matter what your level of technical skills might be.
-Once you install the plugin or extension, you are good to move forward!
+Once you install the plugin or browser extensions, you are good to go!

 Grammarly will underline incorrect grammar or words.
 From there, you hover over it to see what the proposed change is and decide to accept it or not.
 It can also update in real-time while you crank out that excellent writing project, last minute essay, or critical work email.
 Grammarly is great for people who find grammar is not in their comfort zone.
 It’s an easy solution that produces quality results.